Updated: November 2021

 Lawsuits and Settlements Outside of the MDL

 Outside of the MDL, we are taking note of settlement agreements at the local level, state level, and sometimes a hybrid that encompasses both.
+There are numerous settlements that have arisen from the State Attorneys’ General actions, specifically for states hit the hardest from the opioid epidemic-Kentucky, West Virginia, Oklahoma, New York, and Tennessee have all reached settlements with several defendants.
 Most of these proposals will allocate money directly to the government, with little going back to businesses.
-West Virginia and Ohio are just two states that have presented plans for voting and allocating funds if settlements are negotiated at the state and local level.

-To add to the complexity of these cases, there are many disputes regarding the correct amount to assign to the costs incurred due to the opioid epidemic.
-Some are estimating that a global settlement could be valued at $88 billion.
+To add to the complexity of these cases, there are many disputes regarding the correct amount to assign to the costs incurred due to the opioid epidemic as well as the appropriate allocation of funds received from settlements.
 Different sets of plaintiffs, including the States, are all clamoring to stake their claim, each arguing they have judicial power to create new laws to solve societal problems.

 What Does This Mean?